sickle cell disease

 The clusters build up and become blockages, making it difficult for blood and oxygen to flow normally.
 When you have sickle cell disease, the process of clusters forming and becoming blockages is ongoing.

 The pain during a crisis can be severe and require medical attention.
-But often people with sickle cell disease suffer at home, without seeking medical help and support.
-Over time, these frequent pain crises can lead to long-term complications.
-That is why it is important to tell your health care provider about every pain crisis you or your child experience.
+But often, people with sickle cell disease suffer at home, without seeking medical help and support.
+Over time, these frequent pain crises can make the condition worse.
+That is why it is important to keep track of pain crises and tell your health care provider about every pain crisis you or your child experience.